-Fresh flavorful herbs, crunchy vegetables, and ample vegetarian protein dressed in a tangy olive oil and vinegar dressing, French green lentil and quinoa salad is one awesome got-it-all salad.
+Fresh flavorful herbs, crunchy vegetables, and ample vegetarian protein dressed in a tangy olive oil and vinegar dressing, this green lentil and quinoa salad is the got-it-all salad.
 One that everyone would be happy find on a potluck buffet or served atop crisp green lettuce on a hot summer day!

 Click here to PIN French Green Lentil and Quinoa Salad!